vinceimbat/vinceimbat.github.io/content/uman/018/index.md

 However, Fr.
 Martin's writing practice is very much directed toward his readers, whom he calls "souls."
 According to him, he wrote books primarily as a spiritual director who answered questions people asked him about spiritual life.
 He describes himself as a Jesuit priest who happens to write and says he writes to help souls and not to make art.
 Because of this poetics, he is compelled to write clearly rather than beautifully.
 Because his words need to serve others, he writes as transparently as possible, showing his struggles to illustrate to his readers that it is okay to struggle and that there is no need to be embarrassed about it.
 He said that one of the goals of writing as a form of ministry is to create an intimate bond with one's reader through words.
 He draws inspiration from [[thomas merton|Thomas Merton]], another writing priest, who once said:

->"I don't know if I really became a true monk, or a true contemplative, but what I do know, is that I am a writer, that I was one before I entered the monastery.
+> "I don't know if I really became a true monk, or a true contemplative, but what I do know, is that I am a writer, that I was one before I entered the monastery.
 I'm still one, and I'm going to remain one."

-***
+---

 ## Rem Tanauan and Rofel Brion